 Like its numerical predecessor, Persona 5 Royal has a true ending to reach for and a number of other, not-so-hot endings.
-Unlike its predecessor, getting Persona 5 Royal’s true ending is not comparable to walking blindfolded through a labyrinth of soul-devouring monsters.
+Unlike its predecessor, the Persona 5 Royal’s true ending requirements are not comparable to walking blindfolded through a labyrinth of soul-devouring monsters.

 It still takes some work, though, and you’ll want to start early to unlock the third semester and bring everyone’s story to the best possible close.
 Our Persona 5 Royal true ending guide is here to walk you through it all.